The Game of the Century: Fischer at 13 Sacrifices His Queen and Wins

 Frequently asked questions

 What is the Game of the Century in chess?
-Fischer vs. Donald Byrne, played October 17, 1956, in the Rosenwald Memorial Tournament in New York.
-Fischer was 13 years old.
+Byrne vs. Fischer, played October 17, 1956, in the Rosenwald Memorial Tournament in New York.
+Fischer was 13 years old and played Black.
 The game is named for the queen sacrifice on move 17 (17…Be6!!) that allowed Fischer to initiate a winning combination.
 Chess journalist Hans Kmoch named it in Chess Review magazine.

 How old was Fischer when he played the Game of the Century?
 13 years old.
 He was born March 9, 1943, and the game was played October 17, 1956.